 The way yoga works, it places the tool of looking at our own mind from the outside with our own mind – mindfulness- by slowing down the process of thinking which keeps the mind occupied most of the time- known as relaxation.

 One learns to keep the mind in the present- panic or anxiety attacks are the result of the mind wandering in the past or the future most of the times- by simply tying it down to the act of breathing while doing pranayamas.
 The more one gets used to experiencing the present moment the more one doesn’t care about the future or the past.
 This is what reduces any apprehensions related to the future or the past which are the seed for begetting anxiety.
 Anxiety is just a state of mind, yoga works on it through the mind itself.

 Staying in the moment equips one with the ability to look at what one’s own mind is going through at a given moment.
 Yoga asanas and pranayamas create that space between the mindless, ever going, confusing activities of the mind: the uncontrolled web of thoughts.

-Yoga poses for anxiety, or anxiety disorder treatment through yoga include yoga techniques like mindful meditation, meditation with visualization for their proven effectiveness on arresting the mind and looking at it as a third person.
-A lot of personal yoga trainers at home in Mumbai and other locations, and yoga classes at studio in Bandra west provide tailor made yoga programs for individuals suffering from anxiety disorder at various levels.
+Yoga poses for anxiety, or anxiety disorder treatment through yoga include yoga techniques like mindful meditation, meditation with visualization, and simple exercises to improve focus for their proven effectiveness on arresting the mind and looking at it as a third person.
+Our personal yoga trainers at home in Mumbai and other locations, and yoga classes at studio in Bandra west provide tailor made yoga programs for individuals suffering from anxiety disorder at various levels.
 The reach of the benefits of yoga for anxiety is much deeper than many other alternative treatments ; that is why today, a lot of physicians worldwide are openly recommending Yoga as a long lasting treatment for anxiety to their patients.

 The set of yoga techniques given here, if practiced regularly, have been found very effective in reducing the occurrence of the state of anxiety in the practitioner.